rec/rec/resume.md

 retrieval, and [Whoosh](https://whoosh.readthedocs.io/en/latest/) for text searching.

-* A Flask _web server_ (using nginx/gunicorn in production).
+* A Flask _web server_ (using nginx/gunicorn in production) and a couple of Dockers supporting all of these.

-* Configuration files and variables, monitoring variables, logging, user interaction journaling, and other unsexy but satisfying details.
+* Deployment, configuration files and variables, monitoring variables, logging, user interaction journaling, and other unsexy but satisfying details.

 * "Practically complete" test coverage of everything